davidreneuw/PHYS349-nbody/README.md

 # User interface

 It is not fully implemented yet, but it is located in `src/view/`.
 It is built using `tkinter`.
 The "Run tests" button actually runs the test suite and logs the results in `logs/`.
-The 3rd picture shows where the L2 observation animation would appear.
+The 3rd picture shows where the L2 observation animation would appear.'

 ![](assets/menu1.png)